2019 Top Events and Festivals in Arkansas

 The King Biscuit Blues Festival is four days of live music featuring legendary performers from Helena’s Delta blues heyday, leading contemporary blues acts and emerging blues practitioners; barbecue cook-off; 5-K run; food vendors; and an arts and crafts market.

 CONTACT: King Biscuit Blues Festival, 870-572-5223, www.KingBiscuitFestival.com.

 Arkansas’s biggest annual family event rocks the historic State Fairgrounds and Barton Coliseum for ten exciting days of rides, games, music and entertainment, exhibits, demonstrations, competitions, vendors and, don’t forget, fair food every October!

 CONTACT: 501-372-8341, [email protected]

-This ten-day festival showcases screenings of domestic and international documentary films including Academy Award-winning and nominated films.
+This nine-day festival showcases screenings of domestic and international documentary films including Academy Award-winning and nominated films.
 It is the oldest documentary film festival in the nation.
 Events include forums and lectures, question and answer sessions with filmmakers following many screenings, a gala banquet and visiting scholars and celebrities.

 CONTACT: 501-538-2290, www.HSDFI.org.

 October (TBA): MusicFest El Dorado, El Dorado